...

 Your practice management software, imaging software, billing platform, and IT provider all have some level of access to your systems or your patient data.
 They need that access to do their job.
 But that access also means that if they are compromised, the attacker can reach you through them.

-This is exactly what happened with Absolute Dental in 2025.
 Hackers did not attack Absolute Dental directly.
 They attacked the practice’s managed services provider first, then used that foothold to access Absolute Dental’s systems.
 The result was a breach affecting over 1.2 million patients across more than 50 locations.
+The practice did nothing wrong.
+Their IT vendor was the entry point.

 Change Healthcare: The Largest Example